zaphosting/docs/docs/conan-becomeadmin.md

 ---
 id: conan-becomeadmin
 title: "Conan Exiles: Become an admin on your own server"
-description: Information on how to become an admin on your Conan Exiles server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to become an admin on your Conan Exiles server from ZAP-Hosting
 sidebar_label: Become admin
 services:
   - gameserver-conan